-Atlas GameWorks (New York), a web-based program aimed at the human resources community and pitched by CEO Rajiv Roopan, uses adventure gaming technology to understand an individual’s personality and ultimately improve team professional development and performance.
-The game provides feedback but “best of all, it doesn’t feel like an assessment,” Roopan said.
+Atlas GameWorks (New York), a web-based program aimed at the human resources community, uses adventure gaming technology to understand an individual’s personality and ultimately improve team professional development and performance.

 The main event, Gothelf’s discussion on Lean UX, was aimed at the UX and developer pros in the audience and at startup entrepreneurs needing a way to rapidly develop and test how users interact with their sites.
 He described a collaborative UX development process that disrupts the old way of doing things.

 In the past, developers created documentation ahead of time describing how the entire project was going to look and behave.
 However, that often resulted in a beautiful project not functional for users.
 Lean UX instead breaks down projects into smaller pieces, with less emphasis on deliverables and more on the actual user experience, Gothelf said.
 The process is faster, too.
 UX pros work together with developers to create a rough proposed user experience and then test out their idea on real users.
 A key notion is that by paying attention to feedback, adjusting the approach and developing again, user experience can be improved and sites developed rapidly.
 Gothelf is writing a book on the subject, to be published by O’Reilly Media Inc. in 2012.